dineshpinto/qudi-hira-analysis/README.md

 # qudiamond-analysis

-A python toolkit to analyze experimental data from an NV diamond atomic force microscope.
-The toolkit aims to make the data analysis transparent and reproducible.
+A reproducibe and transparent toolkit to analyze experimental data from an NV diamond atomic force microscope.

 **Transparency** is achieved using Jupyter notebooks, which mix analysis code and figures along with written texts.
 The toolkit itself is built entirely on free and open-source software (FOSS).